Bootleg City: “Vin Scelsa’s Live at Lunch,” 6/28/00 (Pt. 3)

 Here are some fun facts about singer-songwriter Jules Shear:

 1. He’s from Pittsburgh.
-So is actor Jeff Goldblum, who stars in a 2006 pseudo-documentary called Pittsburgh that chronicles his homecoming performance in a production of The Music Man five years ago.
-It also stars Illeana Douglas, a friend of Goldblum’s, who was dating Moby in ‘04 and learning more than she wanted to know about the musician’s appetite for pornography.
+So is actor Jeff Goldblum, who stars in the pseudo-documentary Pittsburgh (2006), which chronicles his homecoming performance in a production of The Music Man five years ago.
+It also stars Illeana Douglas, a friend of Goldblum’s, who was dating Moby in ’04 and learning more than she wanted to about the musician’s appetite for pornography.

-2. Illeana Douglas and Moby never dated, hence Pittsburgh’s status as a “pseudo-documentary.”
-But Moby did research his role by borrowing Jules Shear’s extensive collection of amateur porn.
+2. Douglas never dated Moby, hence Pittsburgh‘s status as a “pseudo-documentary,” but Moby did research his role by borrowing Jules Shear’s extensive collection of amateur porn.

 (Okay, so that “fact” about Shear’s porn collection is a lie.
-And it’s possible he wouldn’t consider it to be “fun,” either.
-But why should Jeff Goldblum be the only person who’s allowed to blur the line between fact and fiction?
+And it’s possible he wouldn’t consider it to be “fun” either.
+But why should Jeff Goldblum be the only one allowed to blur the line between fact and fiction?
 On that note …)

-4. Jules & the Polar Bears was originally going to consist of Shear and three actual polar bears, but due to his unwillingness to relocate to the North Pole — and polar bears’ general inability to play instruments — he eventually settled for human musicians David Beebe, Richard Bredice, and Stephen Hague.
-However, he insisted on treating them like real polar bears, going so far as to contractually limit them to an all-fish diet.
+4. The late-’70s quartet Jules & the Polar Bears was originally going to consist of Shear and three actual polar bears, but due to his unwillingness to relocate to the North Pole — and polar bears’ general inability to play instruments — he eventually settled for human musicians David Beebe, Richard Bredice, and Stephen Hague.
+However, Shear insisted on treating them like real polar bears, going so far as to contractually limit them to an all-fish diet.

-5. Jeff Goldblum starred in the 1988 movie Vibes with Cyndi Lauper, whose hit song “All Through the Night” was written and first recorded by Shear.
-The soundtrack of 1985’s The Goonies includes two songs performed by Lauper as well as one by the Bangles, “I Got Nothing,” which was cowritten by Shear.
-The Bangles then recorded Shear’s “If She Knew What She Wants,” another song he recorded first on one of his own LPs, for their album Different Light.
+5. Jeff Goldblum starred in the 1988 movie Vibes with Cyndi Lauper, whose hit song “All Through the Night” (1983) was written and first recorded by Jules Shear.
+The soundtrack of 1985’s The Goonies includes two songs performed by Lauper as well as one by the Bangles, “I Got Nothing,” which was cowritten by Shear; the Bangles then covered Shear’s “If She Knew What She Wants,” another song he’d previously recorded for one of his own LPs, for their album Different Light (1986).
 Goldblum sings in Pittsburgh for his role as Professor Harold Hill in The Music Man, but songs like “Seventy-six Trombones” probably would’ve sounded better coming out of Lauper’s mouth.

 6. “Jules Shear” is a stage name.
 His real name is Julianne Shear.